Knee Replacement Surgery at Wake Forest Baptist Health in North Carolina

 - Medications to prevent blood clots (anticoagulants)

-Most people go home a few days to a week after surgery.
+Most people go home a few days to a week after knee surgery.
 Your doctor may want to see you for regular visits for several months or more to monitor your knee replacement.

 Rehabilitation after Knee Surgery/Total Knee Surgery